louballantyne/Bank-tech-test/README.md

 # Bank tech test

-This is a first version of my completed Bank Tech Test in Ruby.
+This is the second version of my completed Bank Tech Test in Ruby.
 It stores a balance and allows the user to withdraw and deposit funds.
 It prints a statement listing transactions.

 Simplecov reports 100% test coverage.